 There are easy walks through lush forest into the hills or along the beaches.
 The popular Butterfly Creek track takes in harbour views and goes in to the valley to a fine picnic spot.

 Take the ferry from Days Bay across the ancient home of Ngake and Whaitaitai to Matiu/Somes Island.
 Matiu/Somes Island has a lot of history full of drama and tragedy from its time as a quarantine station and a war time prison.
 Today it is a wildlife sanctuary with the Little Blue Penguin and New Zealand's unique reptile, the Tuatara.

 Hire a bike and take a ride (or simply walk) along the stunning rugged coast to Pencarrow Head where New Zealand's first lighthouse is still in operation - there's actually two and that's another story!

 Get out on the harbour with a canoe or kayak from the Days Bay wharf and choose an island to paddle along the bays – to the Eastbourne or Point Howard wharf or out to Somes Island.

 Make a lunch stop in Days Bay or Eastbourne at one of the harbour side or village cafes, restaurants, galleries and more.

-Or simply relax.
+Experience dinner with stunning sunsets over uninterrupted sea views or simply relax.
 Local residents often describe the Bays as “paradise” and a great place to escape the hustle and bustle.
 Chill out on the beautiful beaches and wander ten minutes south from Days Bay around the beautiful coastline.

 ¿Tienes una gran historia para contar?
 Agrega tu artículo